SPEVIGO Concentrate for solution for infusion Ref.[50688] Active ingredients: Spesolimab

 Paediatric population

-The pharmacokinetics of spesolimab in paediatric patients has not yet been studied.
+The pharmacokinetics of spesolimab in paediatric patients below the age of 14 years have not been studied.

 5.3.
 Preclinical safety data